Firefox Tweak Guide

 accessibility.typeaheadfind.timeout [Integer] - Sets the amount of time before the 'Search for text when I start typing' feature search box disappears from the screen when inactive.
 The value is in milliseconds, so 5000 = 5 seconds for example.
 Lowering it will close the box more quickly when inactive.

-app.update.interval [Integer] - If you've enabled automatic checking for Firefox updates in the Options menus, this setting determines how many seconds Firefox will wait between checking for updates (at the URL contained in the app.update.url preference).
-The default is every 24 hours (86400 seconds).
+app.update.interval [Integer] - If you've enabled automatic checking for Firefox updates in the Options menus, this setting determines how many seconds Firefox will wait between checking for updates (at the address contained in the app.update.url preference).
+The default is every 12 hours (43200 seconds).

 browser.bookmarks.livemark_refresh_seconds [Integer] *Create - This is the number of seconds Firefox waits between checking for updates to any Live (RSS) Bookmarks you may have.
 The default is 3600 seconds = 1 hour, and for most purposes this is fine.

-browser.bookmarks.max_backups [Integer] - By default Firefox creates 10 bookmarks backups in .JSON format - see the previous page for details.
-The number of backups created is controlled by this setting; a value of 0 disables backups, while -1 will remove the limit on the number of backups allowed.
+browser.bookmarks.max_backups [Integer] - By default Firefox creates 10 bookmarks backups in .JSON format, as covered on the previous page.
+The number of backups created is controlled by this setting; a value of 0 disables automatic bookmark backups, while a value of -1 will remove the limit on the number of backups allowed, which is not recommended.

 browser.cache.check_doc_frequency [Integer] - This setting determines how often Firefox checks the page you're viewing against the cached version it holds.
 By default (a value of 3), Firefox automatically checks and only reloads the page if it seems outdated; a value of 2 will never check and always load the cached version (not recommended); a value of 1 will always check for a newer version of the page and reload; a value of 0 only checks once per session.
 In most cases the default of 3 is fine, but you may wish to set this to 1 if you want to ensure that Firefox always checks for and loads up the latest version of a page, though it may reduce browsing speed.

-browser.cache.disk_cache_ssl [Boolean] - When set to True, this setting allows the caching of secure web pages in your browser disk cache.
-This speeds up loading of commonly-visited secure pages, but is a security risk and for that reason you may wish to set this at False.
+browser.cache.disk_cache_ssl [Boolean] - When set to True, which is the default, this setting allows the caching of secure web pages in your browser disk cache.
+This speeds up loading of commonly-visited secure pages, but is a security risk and for that reason you may wish to set this to False.

-browser.cache.memory.enable [Boolean] - This setting works in conjunction with the browser.cache.memory.capacity setting above.
-If set to True, Firefox will use the value specified in the browser.cache.memory.capacity setting to determine how much RAM to use.
+browser.cache.memory.enable [Boolean] - If this preference is set to True, Firefox will use system RAM to cache certain data, such as images, improving performance.
 If set to False, Firefox will not use any RAM to cache, resulting in a performance drop.
 I recommend leaving this setting at its default of True unless troubleshooting a potential memory-related problem in Firefox for example.

-browser.cache.offline.capacity [Integer] - Web applications can be stored locally for offline use.
+browser.cache.offline.capacity [Integer] - Web applications can be stored locally for offline use, as covered by the 'Offline Web Content and User Data' setting in the Firefox Options.
 This setting determines the maximum amount of space they can take up in the offline cache.
 The default value of 512000 in kilobytes corresponds to 500MB.
-In general there's no need to alter this as it will only be used if you install an offline web application.
+In general there's no need to alter this as it will only be used if you install an offline web application, and is not to be confused with the Firefox disk cache for normal web content.
 If you wish to turn off the offline cache altogether, set the browser.cache.offline.enable setting to False.

-browser.chrome.favicons [Boolean] - This setting determines the display behavior of the small site icons (usually called 'favicons') visible next to bookmarks and site URLs in the Address Bar.
+browser.chrome.site_icons [Boolean] - This setting determines the display behavior of the small site icons (also known as "favicons") visible in several areas, including in the Bookmarks menu and on the tab for an open web page.
 If set to True, these are downloaded and displayed; if set to False they are not.
-Turning off favicons may increase the responsiveness of the Bookmarks menu, but generally they are best left enabled for easier site identification.
+They are best left enabled for quicker site identification.

 browser.chrome.toolbar_tips [Boolean] - If set to True, small 'tooltips' (popup boxes with descriptive text) will be shown when you hover your mouse arrow over items in your Firefox toolbar, as well as on certain objects in some webpages.
-If you don't like tooltips, set this value to False, but remember this may also disable useful tooltips shown on certain webpages.
+If you don't like tooltips, set this value to False.

-browser.ctrlTab.previews [Boolean] - Disabled by default, if enabled (set to True) then you can use the enhanced CTRL+TAB switching capabilities of Firefox.
+browser.ctrlTab.previews [Boolean] - Disabled by default, if enabled (set to True) then you can use the enhanced CTRL+TAB switching capabilities of Firefox when three or more tabs are open.
 See the Tabbed Browsing area of the Features, Tips & Tricks section for full details.

 browser.display.show_image_placeholders [Boolean] - If set to True, image placeholders will be shown until images on a page are fully loaded.
-If set to False, these are not shown, and this can provide a cleaner look as pages load.
+If set to False, these are not shown, which may provide a cleaner look as pages load.
+True is the default and is generally recommended, as otherwise if set to False, text and other non-image elements on a page will continually move around until all images have completed loading.

-browser.download.manager.quitBehavior [Integer] - The Download Manager can pause and resume files which are being downloaded when Firefox is closed.
-By default (a value of 0) an active download will be automatically paused when Firefox closes, and resumed when it next opens.
+browser.download.manager.quitBehavior [Integer] *Create - The built-in Download Manager can pause and resume files which are being downloaded when Firefox is closed.
+By default (a value of 0) an active download will be automatically paused when Firefox closes, and resumed (if the server allows it) when it next opens.
 However you can set this to a value of 1, forcing active downloads to pause, but not automatically resume when Firefox starts up again; or set it to a value of 2 so that all active downloads will be cancelled when Firefox is closed.

 browser.enable_automatic_image_resizing [Boolean] - If set to True (the default), images opened separately will be automatically resized to fit the screen, and will need to be left-clicked to be shown at full size.
 If set to False they will always be shown at their full size.

 browser.overlink-delay [Integer] - This setting determines the length of time between when you hover your mouse arrow over a hyperlink, and when the URL for that link appears in a floating popup text box at the bottom of the Firefox window.
-The default is almost instantaneous (70 milliseconds), but it can be lowered to 0 to make it instant, or raised to a higher value to delay its appearance or effectively disable it.
-New to Firefox 4.0
+The default is almost instantaneous (80 milliseconds), but it can be lowered to 0 to make it instant, or raised to a higher value to delay its appearance or effectively disable it.

-browser.panorama.animate_zoom [Boolean] - If set to True (the default), when using the new Panorama feature, whenever you click on a tab or open/close Panorama, there will be an animated zoom-in/zoom-out effect.
+browser.panorama.animate_zoom [Boolean] - If set to True (the default), when using the Panorama (Tab Groups) feature, whenever you click on a tab or open/close Panorama, there will be an animated zoom-in/zoom-out effect.
 If set to False, the animated effect is removed, which can speed up the use of Panorama.
-New to Firefox 4.0

 browser.preferences.animateFadeIn [Boolean] - If set to True, this setting makes the Firefox Options window automatically resize itself to fit the number of available options shown on each screen.

-browser.preferences.inContent [Boolean] - If set to True, whenever you select the normal Firefox preferences under Firefox button>Options, the preferences will open in a new tab in the browser, rather than as a separate window.
-New to Firefox 15.0
+browser.preferences.inContent [Boolean] - If set to True, whenever you select the normal Firefox Options under the Firefox main menu button, the preferences will open in a new tab in the browser.
+If set to False, they will open in a separate window.
+This should become the default appearance of the Firefox options as of Firefox 32.0 onwards.

 browser.search.openintab [Boolean] - If set to True, the result of any searches made using the Search box in the toolbar will be shown in a newly opened tab; if set to False (the default), the search results will be shown in the current tab.